Sixth Street Specialty Lending, Inc. Declares Dividend of $0.07 (NYSE:TSLX)

-Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) declared a dividend on Saturday, November 25th, investing.com reports.
-Stockholders of record on Thursday, November 30th will be given a dividend of 0.07 per share by the financial services provider on Wednesday, December 20th.
-This represents a dividend yield of 9.91%.
+Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) announced a dividend on Sunday, November 26th, investing.com reports.
+Shareholders of record on Thursday, November 30th will be paid a dividend of 0.07 per share by the financial services provider on Wednesday, December 20th.
+This represents a yield of 9.91%.
 The ex-dividend date of this dividend is Wednesday, November 29th.

-Sixth Street Specialty Lending has increased its dividend by an average of 2.7% annually over the last three years and has raised its dividend every year for the last 2 years.
-Sixth Street Specialty Lending has a dividend payout ratio of 80.3% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
-Analysts expect Sixth Street Specialty Lending to earn $2.29 per share next year, which means the company should continue to be able to cover its $1.84 annual dividend with an expected future payout ratio of 80.3%.
+Sixth Street Specialty Lending has raised its dividend payment by an average of 2.7% annually over the last three years and has raised its dividend annually for the last 2 consecutive years.
+Sixth Street Specialty Lending has a payout ratio of 80.3% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Equities analysts expect Sixth Street Specialty Lending to earn $2.29 per share next year, which means the company should continue to be able to cover its $1.84 annual dividend with an expected future payout ratio of 80.3%.

 View Our Latest Report on Sixth Street Specialty Lending